nhselect/step1-training/content/user-guide/learner/05-self-assessment/self-assessing-achievement-of-step-1-proficiencies/index.md

 4. Select **Achieved** or **Ongoing assessment**, and **select Save and continue**​

-   * You can add notes to the **Action Plan** box for any proficiencies (especially if you have selected ‘Ongoing assessment)​
+   * You can add notes to the **Action Plan** box for any proficiencies (especially if you have selected ‘Ongoing assessment’)​

 ![](/img/l_self-assess-proficiencies_2.png)